rfunduk/rails-stripe-connect-example/README.markdown

     bin/rake app:setup

-Once you get through that, your keys will be in `config/secrets.yml` and picked up by Rails when you start it:
+Once you get through that, your keys will be in `config/secrets.yml` and picked up by Rails when you start it.

+Now load the schema into the database:

+    bin/rake db:schema:load

+And start up the server:

     bin/rails s